OnionIoT/openwrt-imagebuilder-wrapper/README.md

 OpenWRT packages can be added to the compiled firmware.

-In the `bash onion_buildenv build_all_firmwares` script, the env variable `IMAGE_BUILDER_PACKAGES` controls which packages are included in the firmware.
+In the `bash onion_buildenv build_all_firmware` script, the env variable `IMAGE_BUILDER_PACKAGES` controls which packages are included in the firmware.
 Each package has to be added in na new line or in a space separated list.

 ## The `additions/` Directory